core-wg/href/draft-ietf-core-href.md

        Uri-Host Option and let that option's value be the text string value of the `host-name`.

+       If the `host` component of »cri« is a `host-ip`, check whether the IP address given represents the request's destination IP address (and, if present, zone-id).
+       Only if it does not, include a Uri-Host Option, and let that option's value be the text value of the URI representation of the IP address, as derived in {{host-ip-to-uri}}.

    5. If »cri« has a `port` component, then let »port« be that component's unsigned integer value; otherwise, let »port« be the default port number for the scheme.